 It was hard to establish a church in Kansas during those early days.
 Even so, a devout group of dedicated women were insistent.
 In 1887 Bishop Vail sent the Reverend Mr. Thomas to El Dorado and he organized Trinity Guild.
 The object of the Guild was to purchase property upon which a church would one day be built.

 Toward the end of 1887, Mr. Thomas again visited El Dorado and preached an Episcopal worship service held at the Presbyterian Church.
 In 1888, an Episcopal chapel, believed to be Trinity’s first permanent place of worship, was established in a second story room in the first block of South Main Street.

 The Episcopal Women worked hard to raise money for their church.
 The congregation grew, and moved into the old Masonic Hall.
 From there they moved to the High School.
 The Sunday School grew to forty students and five teachers.
 Finally a missionary, the Reverend Mr. P.B.
 Peabody, began conducting one service per month in El Dorado and was paid $250.00 per year for his services.
-It was also in 1889 (120 years ago) that the property on the northeast corner of Washington and Pine was purchased for $500.00.
+It was also in 1889 (over 130 years ago) that the property on the northeast corner of Washington and Pine was purchased for $500.00.
 In 1891, the Bishop reported that the mission was organized and incorporated.

 With the coming of the railroad and the discovery of oil in Kansas, El Dorado was “booming”.
 Trinity, along with the other churches in town, were beneficiaries of these events.
 However, the “boom” didn’t last for Trinity.
 A lack of funds caused the church to close from early 1924 until late 1926.
 Eventually, funds were raised and the parish was open again.
 Trinity was able to remain open throughout the difficult times of depression, dust storms, and in 1936 (when air conditioning wasn’t even a dream) there were more than 100 days when the temperature topped the 100-degree mark.